Connect with others who understand.

 Avoiding fad diets and focusing on a nutritious, balanced diet is a solid strategy whether you’re trying to prevent lung cancer, undergoing treatment, or in remission.
 If nutrition hasn’t been a priority in the past, now is the perfect time to start caring for yourself by eating well.
 Here are a few pointers to move you in the right direction.

-Pay Attention To Energy-boosting Nutrients
+Pay Attention To Energy-Boosting Nutrients

 Avoid Nutrient Deficiencies